Howard W. Hunter: Professional career

 In 1928, Hunter tried a system where he would publish train and bus schedules and charge for advertising, placing them in hotels.
-The project worked moderately well in such cities as Nampa and Twin Falls, but it failed in Pocatello, Idaho.
+The project worked moderately well in such cities as Nampa and Twin Falls, but it was unsuccessful in Pocatello, Idaho.
 After this failure, Hunter moved to southern California.

 In California, Hunter initially worked in a citrus factory and in shoe sales.
 After a few weeks he secured a job at a Bank of Italy branch on April 23, 1928.
 Hunter studied at the American Institute of Banking while working for the Bank of Italy.
 Besides working in banking, Hunter was still playing the saxophone for dances on a regular basis.

 In November 1930, Hunter was involved in booking for the merger of the Bank of Italy with the Bank of America of California to form the Bank of America National Trust and Savings Association.
 Shortly after, Hunter took a position as a junior officer with the First Exchange Bank of Inglewood.
 This bank was taken over by the state of California and placed in receivership in January 1932.
 For the next two years, Hunter filled several odd jobs, including working as a bridge painter and a laundry detergent peddler.
 In 1934, he managed to get a position as a title examiner with the Los Angeles County Flood Control District.
 In 1935, Hunter began his studies at Southwestern Law School and eventually had a successful career as a lawyer.